Smart-Edge-Lab/SeQaM/README.md

 ## Citation

-In case you have found SeQaM useful to implement your research, please cite our work as:
+In case you have found SeQaM useful, please cite our work as:

 J. S. Burbano, E. Zhantileuov, M. A. Salimi and R. Schuster, "Demo: End-to-End Service Quality Manager for Edge Computing," 2024 IEEE/ACM Symposium on Edge Computing (SEC), Rome, Italy, 2024, pp. 505-507, doi: 10.1109/SEC62691.2024.00059.